Anja Mittag: International career

 She was part of the squad for the 2016 Summer Olympics, where Germany won the gold medal.

 On 22 August 2017, she announced her retirement from international football.

 Coaching career

 In June 2019, Mittag joined third-tier German club RB Leipzig as a player-coach.
 After scoring 17 goals and helping the team win promotion to the 2.
 Frauen-Bundesliga, Mittag announced that she would focus on coaching full-time from the 2020–21 season onward.

+On 11 August 2025, Mittag was hired by NWSL club San Diego Wave FC as an Individual Development Coach.